==> The German Shepherd Dog: King of Shedding?

 Or so we might think!

-This is the Top Shedder! - Or can yours beat that?
-Proof required!
+Is this the Top Shedder of all dogs?
+Or can yours beat that?

-The German Shepherd breed is probably not really the 'King of Shedding', but I like to call them that.
-Here you see why, ha!
+The German Shepherd Dog breed (or "Alsatian") is probably not really the 'King of Shedding', but myself always lacking hours in the day I like to call them that.
+And above you see WHY.

 Find out more: Click to save vet cost, training cost, and your nerves!